-You can contact them by email on laskew@rainbowacademy.org.uk or via phone on 01209714289.
+You can contact them by contacting the school office 01209 714289 or via email laskew@rainbowacademy.org.uk.

 Our designated teacher takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our school.
 They are your initial point of contact for any of the matters set out in the section below.